Join our Team

 This fast-paced, deadline-driven position requires an exceptional attitude, organizational skills, time management capabilities, and communication skills.
 This leadership position is essential to ensuring the camp experience runs smoothly and is enjoyable for campers, camp leaders, parents, and staff.

 Camp Administrators may be assigned to support particular areas of summer camp operations.
-These areas include but are not limited to; Curriculum Development, Data Assistance, Inclusion Planning, Online Programming, and Supply/Inventory Management.
-If you have skills in one of these areas, please make note of this in your cover letter.
+These areas include but are not limited to; Curriculum Development, Inclusion Planning, and Supply/Inventory Management.
+If you have skills in one of these areas, please detail this in your cover letter and application.

 • Provide support and offer mentorship for leaders and volunteers